- Manufacturing & Transportation

 John is a member of the Association of Transportation Law Professionals and a long-time advisory board member and contributor to The Government Contractor, a national weekly publication of Thomson Reuters covering legal aspects of federal procurement.
 He began his legal career in 1978 representing the U.S. Department of the Army in contract disputes and litigation before he entered private practice in 1984.

-·Represented pharmaceutical start-up companies in FDA NDA fee waiver cases.
+•Represented pharmaceutical start-up companies in Food and Drug Administration (FDA) New Drug Application (NDA) fee waiver cases.

 3.01.13 Small Business Certification a Thorny Issue, National Defense Magazine